 Boundary disputes occur for many reasons.
 Most commonly a neighbour may object to another’s plan to construct an outbuilding in a particular area, or extend their property.

-There may be a disagreement over the erection of a structure such as a wall or fence, and one may feel an overgrown hedge is encroaching onto their property.
+There may be a disagreement over the erection of a structure such as a wall or a fence, and one may feel an overgrown hedge is encroaching onto their property.
 This is particularly common where a hedge is replaced with a fence.

 Always remember that a hedge is a general boundary and the only way to decide where a replacement fence should be positioned is by agreement between the adjoining owners.

-Here at Berry Lodge we would recommend a Boundary Determination Report from our Boundary Dispute team.
+Here at Berry Lodge, we would recommend a Boundary Determination Report from our Boundary Dispute team.

 We will seek to locate historic title deeds for the property, which may contain detailed plans and measurements.
-The existence of physical features, such as, original fences can be used as evidence to identify the boundary.
+The existence of physical features, such as original fences can be used as evidence to identify the boundary.

 If the parties can reach an agreement on the location of boundaries without going to Court, then a “Boundary Agreement” can be drawn up and signed by the parties.
 This agreement can then be registered against the respective legal titles on the Land Registry.

-It is clear that boundary disputes remain a complex issue, and that the law as it stands can create the uncertainty encouraging costly dispute between adjoining owners.
-Given the implications of a long drawn out legal battle, the best approach will be to gain early professional advice to determine the issues at hand potentially thousands and lot of time.
+It is clear that boundary disputes remain a complex issue, and that the law as it stands can create uncertainty encouraging costly dispute between adjoining owners.
+Given the implications of a long drawn out legal battle, the best approach will be to gain early professional advice to determine the issues at hand potentially thousands and a lot of time.